aseba-community/aseba/readme.sourcetree.md

 # Understanding the Aseba source tree

-This file describes the source tree of ASeba
+This file describes the source tree of Aseba.

 These directories contain source code:
 * `common`: definitions common to both targets, studio and tools